Tommy Harper: Cincinnati Reds

-Harper signed as an amateur free agent with the Reds before the 1960 season (as Major League Baseball had yet to institute a draft) and was assigned to the Class-B Topeka Reds, where he had modest success, batting .254 with five home runs and 36 RBI in 79 games.
+Harper signed as an amateur free agent with the Reds before the 1960 season (as Major League Baseball had yet to institute a draft) and was assigned to the Class B Topeka Reds, where he had modest success, posting a .254 batting average with five home runs and 36 runs batted in (RBI) in 79 games.
 After hitting .324 with 15 home runs and 65 RBI in 124 games for Topeka the following season, he was promoted all the way up to the Triple-A San Diego Padres, where he hit .333 with 26 home runs and 84 RBI in 144 games.

-Harper's performance earned him a call-up to the major league club, and he appeared in six total games in 1962, batting .174 (4-for-23) with one RBI.
-In the 1963–64 seasons, Harper was a platoon player for the Reds, working mostly as an outfielder.
-1965 was his breakout season, as he became the Reds' starting left fielder and leadoff hitter.
+Harper's performance earned him a call-up to the major-league club, and he appeared in six total games in 1962, batting .174 (4-for-23) with one RBI.
+In the 1963 and 1964 seasons, Harper was a platoon player for the Reds, working mostly as an outfielder.
+His breakout season was 1965, as he became the Reds' starting left fielder and leadoff hitter.
 He finished the season batting .257 with 18 home runs, 64 RBI, 35 stolen bases, and a National League-leading 126 runs scored in 159 games.
 He occupied the leadoff role for the next three seasons for the Reds, starting at all three outfield positions and serving as backup infielder until being traded.